-Non-graphing, non-programmable, non-trigonometry calculator

-Recommended (if you will be taking further math classes): TI-83 / TI-84
+Non-graphing, non-programmable, non-text capable, non-algebraic calculator Recommended (if you will be taking further math classes): TI-83 / TI-84

-- Bring your calculator to every lecture, quiz and exam (except when instructed otherwise).
+- Some tests will be no-calculator or require restricted models of calculators. - Bring your calculator to every lecture, quiz and exam (except when instructed otherwise).
 Always carry a complete set of extra working batteries. - During lectures and office hours, I can only provide help using the listed calculators.
-I do not provide any calculator help during quizzes and exams. - Calculators which do symbolic mathematics (eg. TI-89/92/NSpire) are not allowed on quizzes or exams.
+I do not provide any calculator help during quizzes and exams. - Calculators which do symbolic mathematics (eg. TI-89/92/NSpire) are not allowed on guizzes or exams.
 You may use a TI-89 or TI-92 for lectures and homework, but you must have access to and know how to use one of the permitted calculators for quizzes and exams.
-If you only bring a TI-89 or TI-92 to a test, you may need to complete the test with no calculator. - You may use a TI-82, TI-85 or TI-86 in place of the listed calculators.
+If you only bring a TI-89 or TI-92 to a test, you may need to complete the test with no - You may use a TI-82, TI-85 or TI-86 in place of the listed calculators.
 However, I do not provide help with those. - You may not share calculators during quizzes or exams.
 You may not give another student your calculator if you finish a quiz or exam early. - I do not lend out my own calculator.